-Committee members considered risk-related input from external agencies such as the OAG, the Office of the Comptroller General (OCG) as well as Treasury Board Secretariat (TBS) and how that might apply to the OIC.
+The OIC Risk Management Framework was developed, and the OIC is still monitoring risk-related input from external agencies such as the OAG, the Office of the Comptroller General (OCG) as well as Treasury Board Secretariat (TBS) and how that might apply to the OIC.
 This included the list of high risks for small departments prepared by the OCG.

 Management Control Framework

 Activities and discussions pertaining to the management control framework, which is linked to all other areas of responsibility, are ongoing including presentations on the OIC’s internal control mechanisms.

 Through an agreement with the OIC, the Canadian Human Rights Commission (CHRC) provides financial management and specialized procurement services to the OIC.
 The OIC relies on CHRC's internal management controls over financial reporting and the financial management system to process the financial data that the OIC has approved, authorized and transmitted to the CHRC for processing.

 Each year, the CHRC provides a general outline to the OIC of the oversight it exercises with regard to its system of internal control over financial reporting, reasonable assurance that these controls are being properly managed, and an attestation about the assessment of the CHRC’s system of controls.